Good afternoon everyone!

 Lingo:

 ~Pin: A full pin is pictured above.
 A pin is a digital bookmark of sorts.
 It includes a picture, description, a link (when you click on the photo), the pinner, and the board it has been pinned to.
-It is called a pin whether you are using someone else's pin or creating your own pin.
+It is called a pin whether you are using someone else's pin or creating your own pin.~The Pinner: David's Bridal is the pinner in the example above.
+This is the person or business that has added the pin to their board.

 ~A Board: The Aisle Style Sweepstakes is the board in the example above.
 A board is where all of your pins are stored for you to look at.
 You can have as many or as few pins as you'd like.
 You can also name and rename the boards at any time.